torao/hazmat-webserver/README.md

 # HazMat Web Server

-Asynchronous Templates & API Scripting HTTP Server for http://hazm.at/, so called Static Site Generator
+Asynchronous HTTP Server with Templates & API Scripting Engine for https://hazm.at/, so called Static Site Generator with on demand.

 ## Quick Start